many of these (especially the later ones) have links to the PDFs

 *Gudde, R.M., Joy, J.B. and A.O.
 Mooers.
 2013.
 Imperiled phylogenetic endemism of Malagasy Lemuriformes.
 Diversity and Distributions DOI: 10.1111/ddi.12023. paper is here.

 *Martin, T.E, Havlacek, H., Joy, J.B., and A.O.
-Mooers In revision.
+Mooers.
+2013.
 Mammal and bird species held in zoos are less endemic and less threatened than their close relatives not held in zoos.
-Submitted manuscript (October 2012) is here.
+Animal Conservation.
+DOI: 10.1111/acv.12069 on-line early version of paper is here

 *Meuser, E. and A.O.
 Mooers.
-In revision.
+Manuscript.
 Global responsibility for species is not reflected in local conservation priorities.
 Manuscript is here

 *Redding, D.W. and A.O.
 Mooers.
-In review.
-Prioritizing EDGE species effectively conserves phylogenetic and trait diversity.
-Conservation Biology.
+In revision.
+Ranking mammal species for conservation and the loss of both phylogenetic and trait diversity.
+Animal Conservation. submitted version